 Years ago, I simply had a box of supplies, but that was not discreet for my students.
 I like having the bag to hand a female.
 Hopefully, her peers think she is running an errand for me.

 What teachers need in their desks is simply what will help them get through long work hours.
 Consider that you share your room with people who may not follow society’s expectations of personal boundaries and plan from there.
 You can immediately download this list to get started!

-Experienced teachers – please share!
+Experienced teachers—please share!
 What do teachers need in their desks for personal use?